Village of the Giants: Mystery Science Theater 3000

 On January 11, 1994, an episode of Mystery Science Theater 3000 (episode 523) featuring Village of the Giants premiered on Comedy Central.
-The episode was dedicated in memoriam to the recently deceased Frank Zappa and featured "Let Me Be Frank about Frank", an original song ostensibly about TV's Frank, the sidekick to the show's mad scientist, Dr. Clayton Forrester.
-TV's Frank was fired during the episode, replaced with recurring character Torgo (from Manos: The Hands of Fate), and rehired after he convinced Torgo to do something awful to Dr. Forrester off-camera.
+The episode was dedicated in memoriam to the recently deceased Frank Zappa and featured "Let Me Be Frank about Frank", an original song ostensibly about TV's Frank (Frank Conniff), the sidekick to the show's mad scientist, Dr. Clayton Forrester (Trace Beaulieu).
+TV's Frank was fired during the episode, replaced with recurring character Torgo from Manos: The Hands of Fate (Michael J. Nelson), and rehired after he convinced Torgo to do something awful to Dr. Forrester off-camera.

-The episode is not a favorite of fans; it missed the Top 100 list of episodes voted upon by MST3K Season 11 Kickstarter backers.
-Writer Jim Vogel has a much more positive evaluation of the episode, rating Village of the Giants #35 (out of 191 total MST3K episodes).
-"It's a supremely cheesy, very watchable slice of '60s teen culture, crossed with some very light science fiction", Vogel claims.
+The episode was not a favorite of fans as it missed the Top 100 list of episodes voted upon by MST3K Season 11 Kickstarter backers.
+Writer Jim Vorel has a much more positive evaluation of the episode, rating Village of the Giants #35 (out of 191 total MST3K episodes).
+"It's a supremely cheesy, very watchable slice of '60s teen culture, crossed with some very light science fiction", said Vorel.

 The MST3K version of Village of the Giants was included as part of the Mystery Science Theater 3000, Volume 27 DVD collection, released by Shout!
 Factory on July 23, 2013.
 The other episodes in the four-disc set include The Slime People (episode #108), Rocket Attack U.S.A. (episode #205), and The Deadly Mantis (episode #804).